 Malpais Nature Trail

-Learn all about the Malpais lava flow while hiking the 3/4 mile paved interpretive trail located in the park.
-Brochures are available online and at the Visitor Center, these guides off insightful information about the trail and its features.
+Learn all about the Malpais Lava Flow while hiking the 3/4 mile paved interpretive trail in the park.
+Brochures are available online and at the Visitor Center, these guides offer insightful information about the trail and its features.

 Vista Overlook